-When using the CLIB runtime environment with the 78K0R Compiler and always when using the 78K0/78K0S Compiler, the memory allocated to the heap is placed in the segment HEAP, which is only included in the application if dynamic memory allocation is actually used.
+Heap segments in the CLIB runtime environment

+The memory allocated to the heap is placed in the segment HEAP, which is only included in the application if dynamic memory allocation is actually used.

 Heap size allocation in the IDE

 Choose Project>Options.
 In the General Options category, click the Stack/Heap tab.